How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Maintenance History

-Regular oil changes, coolant flushes, and proper maintenance can make a 100,000-mile engine run like new.
-Poor maintenance can destroy an engine at 50,000 miles.
+Regular oil changes, coolant flushes, and proper maintenance can make a 100,000-mile engine run well.
+Poor maintenance can damage an engine at 50,000 miles.

 Driving Conditions